 - Misjudgement of the difficulty.
 The trail is not a technical hike.
 Although the terrain has steep switchbacks, uneven stone steps, not to mention paths of rough cobbles, even inexperienced hikers can negotiate the trail.
-But when combined with altitude, the rough terrain and lack of oxygen can lead to unexpected slow progress.
+Keep in mind that when combined with altitude, the rough terrain and lack of oxygen can lead to slow progress.

 - Not enough time to acclimatize before beginning the hike.
 Package hikes don't include additional days to acclimatize before beginning the hike.
 It's up to you to decide how many days you need and where you want to spend them.
 People who are inexperienced, over the age of 50, or who know they are susceptible to altitude sickness, should plan to arrive in Cusco at least 2 or more days before beginning any multi-day hike.

 - Poorly prepared.
 We're not saying you need to have the latest high-tech equipment, but the items most likely to contribute to your discomfort are: inappropriate footwear and backpacks that aren't designed to distribute the weight of the contents, and overpacking.
 Backpacks should be as small as possible and we recommend a maximum limit of 24 liters women/28 liters men.